Inbanithi107/NovaTS/packages/core/README.md

 ### `HttpFactory(app: Express.Application)`

-Manually bind routes from controllers to an Express app instance.
+Binds controllers and routes dynamically to an Express instance.

 ### `NovaControllerResolver`

-Internally used to resolve controller method parameters using metadata.
+Internally used to map method parameters based on metadata.

+### `NovaControllerInvoker`

+Handles invocation of controller methods with resolved parameters.

+### `NovaFilterExecutor`

+Executes request filters and controls the flow of controller logic, enabling middleware-like extensibility.

 ---